1

 On Feb.
 26, 1948, Fathers Migliorini, Berti and A. Cecchin enjoyed a private audience with Pope Pius XII, as listed in L'Osservatore Romano's daily announcement of audiences.
 Standing in St. Peter's Square after the audience, Father Berti wrote down Pope Pius' words as he remembered them.
 These words were "not" printed in L'Osservatore Romano, but Father Berti remembered the Pope saying: "Publish this work as it is.
 There is no need to give an opinion about its origin, whether it be extraordinary or not.
 Who reads it, will understand.
 One hears of many visions and revelations.
 I will not say they are all authentic; but there are some of which it could be said that they are."

 CEDIVAL calls this a "Supreme Pontifical Imprimatur," where "he took upon himself to pass the first official judgment on these writings."
-CEDIVAL glues this inside the cover, though the publisher does not print an imprimatur.
+CEDIVAL glues this inside the cover, though the publisher does not print a imprimatur.
 The reason: it has none!

 Confident of papal approval, Father Berti brought the books to the Vatican press.
 However, in 1949, two commissioners of the Holy Office, Msgr.
 Giovanni Pepe and Father Berruti, O.P., condemned the Poem, ordering Berti to hand over every copy and sign an agreement not to publish it.